Skip to content

 Today, the nonpartisan Congressional Budget Office (CBO) updated its baseline budget projections.
 While the new projections do not contain substantial changes to the outlook that CBO published in January, the data confirms that the U.S. faces significant fiscal challenges in the future.

-Federal Deficits are Projected to Continue Growing Over the Next Decade
+Federal Deficits Are Projected to Continue Growing over the Next Decade

 CBO projections show that, under current law, the U.S. budget deficit will exceed $1 trillion each year beginning in 2022 and total $11.4 trillion over the upcoming decade.
 Relative to the size of the economy, CBO projects that the deficit will average 4.3 percent of gross domestic product (GDP) over the same time period — significantly higher than the 50-year average of 2.9 percent of GDP.
 Such large deficits are unusual during a period of economic expansion.